Friday, May 26, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 The idea is that any Wi-Fi EasyMesh-certified hardware from any vendor will work together to form a seamless Wi-Fi system.

-The program hasn’t caught on since first announced.
-By late 2022, only Netgear has released its supposedly Wi-Fi EasyMesh-compliant mesh systems– the MK63 and MK83.
-And in August 2022, TP-Link said it would join the cause by transitioning its OneMesh over.
+The program hasn't caught on since it was first announced.
+By mid-2023, only Netgear has supposedly Wi-Fi EasyMesh-compliant mesh systemsโ€”part of its Nighthawk product line.
+In August 2022, TP-Link said it would join the cause by transitioning its OneMesh over.

 Generally, we need the supported hardware of at least two vendors to know the idea of Wi-Fi EasyMesh as a universal mesh approach is real.
 But even then, things can get complicated in terms of liability or tech support.